Detecting axions via induced electron spin precession

 The changing flux will be inversely proportional to the timescale $\tau$.
 We also assume that the electric field will not change the cross-sectional area of the collection of electrons.
 Dissipation of the electrons may provide an experimental problem.
 However, in the regime where the dissipation rate satisfies

 the flux change due to a decrease in number density is a subleading effect.

-Including the axion-electron interaction results in a classical electric dipole moment for the electron, as seen in equation (\ref{AxHam}).
+Including the axion-electron interaction results in a classical electric dipole moment for the electron, as seen in Eq.~(\ref{AxHam}).
 In general, an electric dipole term can be written in the form \cite{Pospelov:2005pr}

-The electric dipole moment induced by the axion \cite{FN3} can be found, by comparison, as
+The electric dipole moment induced by the axion can be found, by comparison, as

 While the Standard Model predicts a nonzero electron electric dipole moment due to loop correction, the current experimental bound is given $d_e\leq 8.7\times10^{-29} e\cdot$cm \cite{Baron:2013eja}.
 Converting this bound to one on the parameters $\lambda, m_\phi$ gives